a-sinclaire/ameliasweep/README.md

 *Hint: you can use `Home`, `End`, `PageUp`, and `PageDown` to traverse faster*

 ## Game Customization:
-Highscores _(not yet implemented)_ can only be saved for the preset difficulties.
-You can modify what your own presets look like by modifying the values in the `config.yaml` file under `setup`.
+Highscores can only be distinguished for the preset difficulties.
+Custom games all have the label `CUSTOM`.
+You can modify what your own presets look like by modifying the values in the `config.yaml` file under `SETUP`.
 This allows you to define the board height, width, and ratio of mines.
 The ratio should be a value between 0 and 1.

 Note: If you modify these values the highscores will persist for the old settings.
-You may want to clear out the highscore files. *(Again, these don't exist yet)*
+You may want to clear out the highscore file.

+## Highscore Customization
+By default, saved names will be shortened to 6 characters.
+And only the top 10 in each category will be saved.
+If there are less then 10 highscores in a category then any score will count as a highscore.

+The name length and highscore list length can be modified in the `config.yaml` under the section labeled `HIGHSCORES`.

 ## Control Customization:
 ### Keyboard:
-In the configuration file there is a section labeled `keyboard` under `controls` which allows you to change the default key bindings for each action.
+In the configuration file there is a section labeled `KEYBOARD` under `CONTROLS` which allows you to change the default key bindings for each action.

 The notation used is `curses` KeyCodes.\
 A list of available `curses` Keycodes can be found at the bottom of this `README.md`.